Marcus-Apetreor/CCAPDEV-G19/README.md

 ### Searching Rooms
 - Use filters to check availability and view public profiles of reservers.

+## Contribution Guidelines

+1. Fork the repository.
+2. Create a feature branch.
+3. Submit pull requests for review.

 ## License Information

 License information is not provided.